Kool (cigarette): Marketing

-In the early 1960s, the image of the cartoon penguin was no longer used, and Kool instead began marketing their cigarettes by linking the taste of menthol to outdoor scenes portraying water or snow.
+In the 1970s, Kool also marketed their cigarettes by linking the taste of menthol to outdoor scenes portraying water or snow.
 Elaine Devry and John Clarke (actor) featured in Kool's advertisement at this time, as the female smoker whose day was improved by a passer-by who changed her car's flat tire.
 This was decades before whistleblower Jeffrey Wigand exposed Brown and Williamson's deliberate lacing of their tobacco with harmful substances.

 In 1971, Kool initiated an advertising campaign where consumers could mail order a Snark sailboat with the Kool logo on the sail—for $88 (later $99) along with one Kool carton flap—including delivery.
 The sailboats retailed at the time for $120.
 As one of Kool's highest scoring ads, the company received over 18,000 orders for "Sea Snarks" in 1971.

 During the 1970s and 1980s, Kool sponsored jazz festivals and many advertisements from the era featured a musician or an actor, playing a saxophone.
 Also, Kool was notoriously targeted to African-Americans, as were many menthol cigarettes.

 In 1975, Kool held a sweepstakes with a Rolls-Royce Corniche as the prize.

+At one time also Kool sponsored a hot-air balloon, which went on tours.